Policresulen

 This section has been translated automatically.

-Condylomata acuminata, hemostasis in the case of oozing bleeding (e.g. after curettage of verrucae, nosebleed) for accelerated rejection of dead tissue after burns, cleaning and stimulation of healing (e.g. after small area burns, venous leg ulcers, decubitus and inflammation of the oral mucosa and gums as well as in the case of oral mucosa blisters.
+Condylomata acuminata, hemostasis in case of oozing bleeding (e.g. after curettage of verrucae, nosebleeds) for accelerated rejection of dead tissue after burns, cleansing and stimulation of healing (e.g. after small-area burns, venous leg ulcers, decubitus ulcers and inflammation of the oral mucosa and gums as well as for blisters of the oral mucosa.

 Pregnancy/nursing period